CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 There are three *components* in this, and they can be crossed arbitrarily:

-    1) clustering method: either ‘standard’ fixed-uncorrected thresholding, or using Threshold-Free Cluster Enhancement (TFCE).
+    1) clustering method: either ???standard??? fixed-uncorrected thresholding, or using Threshold-Free Cluster Enhancement (TFCE).
 The latter is the default in CoSMoMVPA, as it has been proposed it has several advantages (Nichols & Smith, 2009, Neuroimage), including:
         - "TFCE gives generally better sensitivity than other methods over a wide range of test signal shapes and SNR values".
         - avoids "the need to define the initial cluster-forming threshold (e.g., threshold the raw t-statistic image at t>2.5)".
         - avoids the issue that "initial hard thresholding introduces instability in the overall processing chain; small variations in the data around the threshold level can have a large effect on the final output."